Health education: Mental Health

 The topic of mental health has been getting more awareness and is becoming a more socially acceptable concept.
 However the average individual's mental health literacy, one's ability to "...recognize, manage, and prevent mental disorders", is not acceptable.
 Having a well-developed MHL will allow for students to not only manage their own mental health but help support others too.
 In Seedaket et als systematic review, they concluded that both school-based and community-based interventions can be successful in improving MHL.

 Teaching children about mental health in school can help them see mental health as a normal occurrence and not something that should be ignored.
-In recent times we have seen an effort of increasing this way of teaching in health programs.
+In recent times we have seen an effort to increase this in health programs.
 The issue now is that "...teachers have limited skills to manage complex mental health difficulties".
 Mental health and MHL are complex ideas.
-Teachers do not have that kind of medical training to teach students everything that they need to know.
-To help the educators attain the ability to teach mental health topics as well as help their confidence in their ability to teach these topics, more specific training should be done.
+Teachers do not have adequate medical training to teach students everything that they need to know.
+To help educators attain the ability to teach mental health topics and build confidence in their ability to teach these topics, more specific training should be done.

 Students can be taught about mental health with community-based interventions as well.
 This allows for experts to be brought in and teach youth about the signs of a mental illness and the ways to help manage them.
 This information can help increase an individual's MHL and help them in their future.
 Parents should also be informing their children about these topics.
 Having open discussions about mental health will create an environment where the child feels comfortable talking about this topic with their guardians.
 They should also be supportive and willing to listen to any problems their kids have.